mattunlv/ProcessJ/README.md

 $ pjc /path/to/processj/source/file
 ```

-Otherwise, navigate to the ProcessJ directory:
+Otherwise, navigate to the ProcessJ directory and enter:

 ```bash
 $ ./pjc /path/to/processj/source/file